Existence of processes violating causal inequalities on time-delocalised subsystems: Results

-For unitary extensions of processes with more than two parties, it is a priori unclear whether and how a realisation on time-delocalised subsystems can be found.
-In the following, we will show that for all unitary extensions of tripartite processes, there indeed exists a temporal circuit with a structure that enables one to identify suitable time-delocalised subsystems.
+\textbf{Unitary extensions of tripartite processes on time-delocalised subsystems} \quad For unitary extensions of processes with more than two parties, it is a priori unclear whether and how a realisation on time-delocalised subsystems can be found.
+In the following, we will establish the result for unitary extensions of tripartite processes.
+Briefly summarised, we show that for any unitarily extended tripartite process, there exists a standard, temporally ordered quantum circuit, with operations that depend on the local operations $U_A$, $U_B$ and $U_C$ applied in the process, which precisely corresponds to the situation considered in the process matrix framework, with one instance of each $U_A$, $U_B$ and $U_C$ composed with the process matrix in a circuit with a cycle, when described in terms of a suitable choice of time-delocalised subsystems.

-Again, we only outline the proof in the main text.
-All technical proofs and calculations for this tripartite construction are given in Appendix~\ref{app:tripartite_proof}.